bookercodes/pusher-chatkit-tut/README.md

 Rooms can be created programatically (on the sever or client using `createRoom`), or in the dashboard Inspector tab.

-Creating rooms from the Inspector isn't really a good practice (it's mainly intended for testing) but for the purposes of this walkthrough, we'll do it anyway.
+Creating rooms from the Inspector isn't really a good practice (it's mainly intended for testing) but for the purpose of this walkthrough, we'll do it anyway.

 In the dashboard, head to the **Inspector** tab and create a user with any name.
 I will call mine "Admin":